DataDog/hiring-engineers/answers.md

 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 * When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-Monitor notification email setup message example:
+Monitor notification email message setup including different messages for alerts, warnings, and no data, highlighting the host:

 <img src="https://i.imgur.com/RHGG8l8.png" width=50%>